afgan-led school for girls

 WHAT I LEARNED

-User research for spatial experience: Apart from working on a group project for architecture projects for the first time, the project required to use of several user research methods to understand the context and perspective of young girls before diving into spatial design.
+User research and strategy for spatial experience: Apart from working on a group project for architecture projects for the first time, the project required to use of several user research methods to understand the context and perspective of young girls before diving into spatial design.
 User research enlightens us with some important insights that derived the entire concept design and final proposed solution to the client.